averixus/geomastery/README.md

 # Geomastery

+#### **Announcement**
+As of September 2019, Geomastery is no longer being updated or maintained.
+Thank you to everyone who played and gave us feedback!
+It was great fun to work on.

+The code will remain available on GitHub, and is under an AGPL license.
+That means anyone is free to update, modify, or extend it, as long as you credit my original work.
+(I would love to hear about it if anyone does this!).

 #### **Overview**

 Geomastery is a mod for Minecraft survival mode which makes the early game harder and slower, while improving on the simulation of real-world ancient technology development.